roytruelove/cv/src/resume.md

 * Lead analyst for MTM's 'post trade event' build out, giving buy-sides increased flexibility in booking complicated novation / termination events.
 * Lead analyst on MTM's Commodities build out, allowing buy-sides to route OTC commodities trades to MarkitWire for sell-side users to confirm.
 * Responsible for 'owning' a given high-level requirement, including breaking it down into smaller components, creating test / use cases, fully understanding business requirements and communicating them to Development.
-* Leveraged development background to find common ground between Product and Development teams when requirements were difficult / dangerous to achieve in a given timeframe.
+* Leveraged development background to find common ground between Product and Development teams when requirements were difficult / dangerous to achieve in a given time frame.
 * Spearheaded and implemented firm-wide documentation repository using Confluence.
 Responsible for organization of Confluence structure across all teams, as well as providing training material and hands-on demonstrations.
 * Revamped issue tracking process in JIRA, ensuring that each issue was vetted by the Analysis, Development, and Testing teams before making it into Production.
 * Developed a standardized specification format creating consistent functional and technical specs for all MTM projects.
 This helped to ensure that no information necessary for the development team was omitted.